pexip/os-bind9/doc/arm/reference.rst

     This indicates the number of active fetches.

 ``BucketSize``
-    This indicates the number the resolver's internal buckets (a static number).
+    This indicates the number of the resolver's internal buckets (a static number).

 ``REFUSED``
     This indicates the number of REFUSED responses received.

 ``ClientCookieOut``
-    This indicates the number of COOKIE sent with client cookie only.
+    This indicates the number of COOKIE messages sent to an authoritative server with only a client cookie.

 ``ServerCookieOut``
-    This indicates the number of COOKIE sent with client and server cookie.
+    This indicates the number of COOKIE messages sent to an authoritative server with both a client and a cached server cookie.

 ``CookieIn``
-    This indicates the number of COOKIE replies received.
+    This indicates the number of COOKIE replies received from an authoritative server.

 ``CookieClientOk``
-    This indicates the number of COOKIE client ok.
+    This indicates the number of correctly formed COOKIE client responses received.

 ``BadEDNSVersion``
     This indicates the number of bad EDNS version replies received.

 ``BadCookieRcode``
-    This indicates the number of bad cookie rcode replies received.
+    This indicates the number of BADCOOKIE response codes received from an authoritative server.

 ``ZoneQuota``
-    This indicates the number of queries spilled due to zone quota.
+    This indicates the number of queries spilled for exceeding the :any:`fetches-per-zone` quota.

 ``ServerQuota``
-    This indicates the number of queries spilled due to server quota.
+    This indicates the number of queries spilled for exceeding the :any:`fetches-per-server` quota.

 ``ClientQuota``
-    This indicates the number of queries spilled due to clients per query quota.
+    This indicates the number of queries spilled for exceeding the :any:`clients-per-query` quota.

 ``NextItem``
-    This indicates the number of waits for next item, when an invalid response is received.
+    This indicates the number of times the server waited for the next item after receiving an invalid response.

 ``Priming``
     This indicates the number of priming fetches performed by the resolver.